CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 2.2: Open the "Group Policy Management" console and edit the Default Domain Policy To configure the Account Lockout Policy within this Group Policy Object (GPO). </h3>

  - NOTE: It is more efficient to simply edit the "Default Domain Policy" as opposed to creating a new GPO for multiple reasons:
-   - It is automatically linked to our created domain (account lockout configurations and other authentication based events are domain wide operations)
+   - It is automatically linked to our created domain (account lockout configurations and other authentication-based events are domain-wide operations)
        - As opposed to authorizing users for Remote Desktop access, which is more of a client-level operation and thus linking the previously created GPO to the OU containing all our Domain Clients was a more appropriate step to take.
    - It, by default, takes precedence over any created Group Policy Objects...it is the default domain policy after all (very aptly named😉)
        - Doing so will ensure consistent application across our entire domain and we will not risk it overriding a competing custom GPO that we would have created.

-- Right click the "Default Domain Policy" and select Edit
+- Right-click the "Default Domain Policy" and select Edit
   - This will open the "Group Policy Management Editor"

 ![image](https://github.com/user-attachments/assets/282fdbab-fb3a-4047-a5bc-e734b0805b4a)

 - Within the "Group Policy Management Editor":
-  - Navigate to Computer Configuration > Windows Settins > Security Settings > Account Lockout Policy
+  - Navigate to Computer Configuration > Windows Settings > Security Settings > Account Lockout Policy
-  - Right Click "Account Lockout Threshold" and select Properties.
+  - Right-click "Account Lockout Threshold" and select "Properties".
   - Set the lockout threshold to a reasonable number
   - Click "Apply"